aieoua/midi2gate/README.md

 # midi2gate
 This project contains firmware, schematics and gerber file for MIDI to GATE converter based on ATMEGA328p.

-This is a DIY project general knowledge of electronics, basic tools and skills are required to build this converter.
+This is a DIY project.
+General knowledge of electronics and programming, basic tools and skills are required to build this converter.
 The schematics presented here feature:

 - midi input
 - 6 programmable buffered gate outputs